aeon-lab/X-Plane-LSL-Implementation/README.md

-# X-Plane LSL Streamer Plugin
+# X-Plane LSL Implementation Plugin

 ## Overview

-The **X-Plane LSL Streamer Plugin** allows real-time streaming of flight data from X-Plane to **Lab Streaming Layer (LSL)**, making it easier to integrate with research applications, VR environments, neuroscience experiments, and other real-time data processing systems.
+The **X-Plane LSL Implementation Plugin** allows real-time streaming of flight data from X-Plane to **Lab Streaming Layer (LSL)**, making it easier to integrate with research applications, VR environments, neuroscience experiments, and other real-time data processing systems.

 ## Features